-The restrictions on mobility and business operations that were imposed to prevent the spread of COVID19 (while health systems were being improved) exacted pressure on the cash flow and financial position of business and families.
-An online survey conducted by NEDA in early April 2020, three weeks into the imposition of Enhanced Community Quarantine (ECQ) in Luzon and other regions of the country, show that while about two-thirds of businesses did not operate during the ECQ, more three-fourths continued to pay wages to their pre-ECQ pool of workers.
+The restrictions on mobility and business operations that were imposed to prevent the spread of COVID-19 while health systems were being improved exacted pressure on the cash flow and financial position of businesses and families.
+An online survey conducted by NEDA in early April 2020, three weeks into the imposition of ECQ in Luzon and other regions of the country, show that while about two-thirds of businesses did not operate during the ECQ, more than three-fourths continued to pay wages to their pre-ECQ pool of workers.
 This cash flow problem could negatively affect significant portions of the business sector, as payments to suppliers were being deferred, and ultimately to financial institutions, as loan repayments were being postponed.
 This could lead to a rise in nonperforming loans and a heightened reluctance of banks to extend credit.
 If the situation is prolonged, this will delay economic recovery.

-Two important pieces of legislations are being proposed to address the aforementioned problem - (1) the Financial Institutions Strategic Transfer' [FIST] bill, which seeks to create special purpose vehicles to help financial institutions offload their COVID19-induced nonperforming assets, and (2) the Government Financial Institutions Unified Initiatives to Distressed Enterprises for Economic Recovery (GUIDE), which creates a special investment vehicle that would infuse capital into key enterprises while preserving employment (and talents) therein.
+Two important pieces of legislation are being proposed to address the aforementioned problem: (a) the FIST bill, which seeks to create special purpose vehicles to help financial institutions offload their COVID-19-induced non-performing assets and (b) the GUIDE, which creates a special investment vehicle that would infuse capital into key enterprises while preserving employment (and talents) therein.

-To increase strategic investments, including Foreign Direct Investments (FDI)
+To increase strategic investments, including Foreign Direct Investments (FDIs)

 While the accomplishments with respect to social, economic, and environmental outcomes have been impressive, the past three years has demonstrated that there are limits to the country's infrastructure and investment capacities.
-Moreover, these limits may be due to restrictive policies that had limited the entry of FDI.
-Some of these restrictions can be addressed by amending laws or regulations such as the Public Service Act, Foreign Investment Act, and the Retail Trade Liberalization Act.
+Moreover, these limits may be due to restrictive policies that limited the entry of FDIs.
+Some of these restrictions can be addressed by amending laws or regulations such as the PSA, FIA, and the RTLA.

-The Corporate Recovery Tax Incentives for Enterprises (CREATE), meanwhile, will usher in a more competitive tax and incentive regime for businesses - corporate income tax rate will be reduced (by 10 percentage points for small businesses and by 5 percentage points for all others); incentive structure can be nuanced depending on the type of investment, location and subject to agreed performance targets.
+The CREATE will usher in a more competitive tax and incentive regime for businesses - corporate income tax rate will be reduced (by 10 percentage points [ppts] for small businesses and by 5 ppts for all others).
+The incentive structure can be nuanced depending on the type of investment, location, and subject to agreed performance targets.
 CREATE is expected to encourage investments in strategic industries that are especially needed by the country to build resilience.

-With respect to infrastructure provision, public-private partnerships will remain an option to address infrastructure gaps in various social and economic sectors, while still recovering from the economic shock due to COVID-19.
+With respect to infrastructure provision, publicprivate partnerships (PPP) will remain an option to address infrastructure gaps in various social and economic sectors, while still recovering from the economic shock due to COVID-19.